-To improve, in Fall 2016, the college changed the CSLO achievement reporting requirement and asked that faculty submit data directly into TracDat.
-The faculty was asked to indicate for each student on the course, whether each of the CSLOs was achieved, and students were identified as male or female.
+To improve, in fall 2016, the college has changed the CSLO achievement reporting requirement and asked that faculty instead submit data directly into TracDat.
+The faculty were asked to indicate for each student on the course, whether each of the CSLOs was achieved, and students were identified as male or female.

-This provides the opportunity for program faculty to aggregate data and compare performance across the same course (explore differences or similarities in performance by instructor or by campus), as well as examine any gender performance differences.
-Additionally, for those faculty members who were still inappropriately using grades to determine achievement of CSLOs, this change in reporting necessitated a break from that practice.
-Homework assignments, quizzes, exams, and classroom assignments as well as assessments have to be more thoughtfully designed to ensure that the instructor is teaching and assessing the CSLOs that the college claims the students learn while on the course.
+This provides the opportunity for program faculty to aggregate data and compare performance across the same course (explore differences or similarities in performance by instructor or by campus), as well as examining any gender performance differences.
+Additionally, for those faculty who were still inappropriately using grades to determine achievement of CSLOs, this change in reporting necessitated a break from that practice.
+Homework assignments, quizzes, exams, and classroom assignments as well as how those are assessed and scored would have to be more thoughtfully designed to ensure that the instructor was teaching and assessing the CSLOs that the college claims the student should learn while on the course.